 Core muscles are a series of muscles that run the entire length of the torso and act to stabilize the pelvis and spine.
 When these muscles contract they form a solid base of support as well as stabilize the pelvis, spine and shoulder girdle.
 The action of these muscles allows us to generate powerful movements from the lower extremities and balance ourselves.
 Some core exercises include:

 Front to side plank (hold 30-60 seconds)

-Balance and agility: the winter ice, snow and uneven ground can really put our balance to the test.
+The winter ice, snow and uneven ground can really put our balance to the test.
 Good balance allows our muscles and joints to better adapt to changes in terrain.
-Try integrating some balance exercises into your workout regimen, such as one-legged standing on an unstable surface or couch cushion and single leg balancing with eyes closed.
+Try integrating some balance exercises into your workout regimens, such as one-legged standing on an unstable surface or couch cushion and single-leg balancing with eyes closed.

 Even if winter sports aren't up your ally, the above exercises can still benefit in helping to keep you motivated and active over the cold winter season.
 Although curling up on the couch with a warm beverage may seem tempting when it’s cold outside, maintaining a daily exercise regimen will help eliminate pain and increase flexibility.